Do Go On - 207 - The Golden State Killer

 It's fucked.

-I'll put you chances of getting busted
+That's like up your chances of getting busted

-rather than just bringing a backpack or a sack.
+rather than just bringing a backpack or a sack

-You're right.
+You're right

-You come and I don't remember,
+You come to like, I don't remember unlocking that window

 What's that fresh pack of shoelaces doing over there?

-We're always breaking shoelaces.
+We're always

-Well, I would need a few extras.
+Never know I need a few extras

-Apparently, he also frequently telephoned future victims,
+Apparently he also frequently telephoned future victims

 sometimes for months in advance to learn their daily routines.

-So you did a little research.
+So we did a lot of research.

-Initially, targeted women who were alone, but the man
+Initially, he targeted women who were alone,

-now referred to as the East Area rapist soon began targeting couples as well.
-So now it's
+but the man now referred to as the East Area rapist

 Right.